martindbp/merkl/README.md

 1. The function must be deterministic, i.e. all randomness needs to be seeded either by a constant in the function or by an input argument
 2. The number of outputs need to be determinable without running the body of the function.
-By default the decorator assumes there to be a _single_ output outputs, but it can be set to another constant value in the decorator:
+By default the decorator assumes there to be a _single_ output, but it can be set to another constant value in the decorator:
    ```
    @node(outs=2)
    def my_function(input_value)